DanielGabrys/SystemObslugiPacjentLekarz/README.md

-CHECK HOW WEBSITE WORK HERE
+CHECK OUT HOW IT WORKS HERE
 https://obsluga-pacjent.000webhostapp.com/

 AS USER - create account